tomjnapier/tomjnapier.github.io/_pages/contact.markdown

 order: 3
 ---

-I'm not currently taking on work, but if you do want to contact me about, well, anything, you can reach me at [hi@tomjnapier.co.uk](mailto:hi@tomjnapier.co.uk)
+I'm not currently taking on freelance work, but if you do want to contact me about, well, anything, you can reach me at [hi@tomjnapier.co.uk](mailto:hi@tomjnapier.co.uk)